-Right to Information: CHRI catalyses civil society and governments to take action, acts as a hub of technical expertise in support of strong legislation, and assists partners with implementation of good practice.
+Access To Information : CHRI catalyses civil society and governments to take action, acts as a hub of technical expertise in support of strong legislation, and assists partners with implementation of good practice.
 CHRI works collaboratively with local groups and officials, building government and civil society capacity, as well as advocating with policy makers.
-CHRI is active in South Asia, most recently supporting the successful campaign for a national law in India and provides legal drafting support and inputs in Africa.
-In the Pacific, CHRI works with regional and national organisations to catalyse interest in access legislation.
+CHRI is active in South Asia, most recently supporting the successful campaign for a national law in India; provides legal drafting support and inputs in Africa and in the Pacific; works with regional and national organisations to catalyse interest in access legislation.